mlf-core/mlf-core/docs/lint.rst

 general-3
 ~~~~~~~~~

 | TODO String found.
-The origin of this error are ``mlf-core TODO`` strings in the respective files.
+The origin of this warning are ``mlf-core TODO:`` ``TODO mlf-core:`` or strings in the respective files.
 Usually, they point to things that should be
   manually configured or require other attention.
 You may remove them if there is no task for you to be solved.

 general-4